 CHANGELOG and the SIMP User Guide and do not

 deploy these changes directly on top of your

 Y version number has changed then there may either be deprecation

 notices or minor breaking changes to the way SIMP works.
 Please carefully

-read the CHANGELOG and the User’s Guide and do not deploy these changes
+read the CHANGELOG and the associated

 Upgrading SIMP does not require re-kicking your clients, even if some core services move to the new Puppet node.
 All software configurations can be updated in Puppet, as needed.

 With the release of 6.4, SIMP RPM upgrades now have a “hands-off” approach to upgrades that allow users to easily preserve different combinations of module sets as required by their environment.
 That being said, the SIMP team does not test all combinations of modules and may have difficulty providing support for untested combinations.